simp/pupmod-simp-simpkv/REFERENCE.md

 Data type: `Optional[Hash]`

-Hash that specifies global libkv options and/or the specific backend to use (with or without backend-specific configuration).
-Will be merged with `libkv::options`.
+libkv configuration that will be merged with `libkv::options`.
+All keys are optional.

 Options:

+* **'app_id'** `String`: Specifies an application name that can be used to identify which backend configuration to use via fuzzy name matching, in the absence of the `backend` option.

+  * More flexible option than `backend`.
+  * Useful for grouping together libkv function calls found in different catalog resources.
+  * When specified and the `backend` option is absent, the backend will be selected preferring a backend in the merged `backends` option whose name exactly matches the `app_id`, followed by the longest backend name that matches the beginning of the `app_id`, followed by the `default` backend.
+  * When absent and the `backend` option is also absent, this function will use the `default` backend.
+* **'backend'** `String`: Definitive name of the backend to use.

+  * Takes precedence over `app_id`.
+  * When present, must match a key in the `backends` option of the merged options Hash or the function will fail.
+  * When absent in the merged options, this function will select the backend as described in the `app_id` option.
-* **'backends'** `Hash`: * Each backend configuration in the merged options Hash must be a Hash that has the following keys:
+* **'backends'** `Hash`: Hash of backend configurations

+  * Each backend configuration in the merged options Hash must be a Hash that has the following keys:

     * `type`:  Backend type.
     * `id`:  Unique name for the instance of the backend.
 (Same backend type can be configured differently).

    * Other keys for configuration specific to the backend may also be present.
-* **'backend'** `String`: Name of the backend to use.

-  * When present, must match a key in the `backends` option of the merged options Hash.
-  * When absent and not specified in `libkv::options`, this function will look for a 'default.xxx' backend whose name matches the `resource` option.
-This is typically the catalog resource id of the calling Class, specific defined type instance, or defined type.
-    If no match is found, it will use the 'default' backend.
 * **'environment'** `String`: Puppet environment to prepend to keys.

   * When set to a non-empty string, it is prepended to the key used in